Category | Security

 Key changes include deeper integration of cybersecurity principles, enhanced focus on cloud governance, and the inclusion of topics related to AI-driven systems, automation, and business resilience.
 The syllabus now emphasizes the role of auditors not just as compliance checkers, but as strategic advisors who enable business value through secure and well-governed systems.

-The transition from the previous version to the 2025 update is expected to be seamless, with ISACA providing ample time and resources to help candidates adjust.
-Exams reflecting the new syllabus are scheduled to be in full effect from January 2025.
+The transition from the previous version to the 2026 update is seamless, with ISACA providing ample time and resources to help candidates adjust.
+Exams reflecting the new syllabus are scheduled in full effect from January 2025.

 Overall, the new syllabus promotes a technology-forward mindset, encouraging professionals to be proficient not just in traditional auditing practices but also in emerging risk areas and digital governance models.